 The first 4 yo Young Pony class was introduced at the Australian Young Horse Championships (Dressage and Jumping With The Stars) in 2009.
 A 5 yo class followed in 2010 with the 6 yo class introduced a year later.

-Perhaps imported before his time as the interest in Pony Dressage and more particularly, purpose bred ponies was still in its very early days, the first German Riding Pony FS Golden Storm was imported to Australia in 2004.
+Perhaps imported before his time as the interest in Pony Dressage and more particularly, purpose bred ponies were still in their very early days, the first German Riding Pony FS Golden Storm arrived in Australia in 2004.

 FS Golden Storm is by FS Golden Moonlight and out of FS Na Nu (x Nibelungenheld).
 He was competed successfully at his few early outings but was gelded several years later.
 As a gelding he is is still being campaigned very successfully with wins and places up to and including Advanced.